debbiechanca/university_selector/README.md

 ---

 #### Grouping of all universities by acceptance rate using d3.js
-The chart shows how many universities are available to students based on the level of difficulty to get admitted.
+The histogram chart shows how many universities are available to students based on the level of difficulty to get admitted.
 Universities with an acceptance rate of 40% or lower represent 10% of the total number of universities.
 80% of the universities, which is almost 1500 universities, have an acceptance rate of 1 in 2.

 <p align="center">
   <img width="600" height="400" src="Images/histogram.png">